-Activists from End Deportations, Lesbians and Gays Support the Migrants (LGSMigrants) and Plane Stupid last night (28 March) successfully blocked and shut down the non-commercial runway at Stansted Airport tonight in an attempt to halt a mass deportation flight to Nigeria and Ghana.
+Activists from End Deportations, Lesbians and Gays Support the Migrants (LGSMigrants) and Plane Stupid have last night (28 March) prevented the departure of a mass deportation charter flight from Stansted Airport

 This is the first time this kind of direct action has successfully stopped a mass deportation charter flight.

 Campaigners says that the flight would have put people’s lives at risk and would have torn families apart.

 Last night (28 March) activists blockaded the non-commercial runway at Stansted Airport by storming the tarmac and locking themselves around the wheel of the plane.
 The activists’ actions prevented the take-off of a mass deportation ‘charter flight’ to Nigeria and Ghana.
 The blockade was live-streamed on Stop Charter Flights’ Facebook Page.
 Police have so far arrested 17 people in connection with the protest, according to police.

 Deportees on the flight included people who feared for their lives and had claimed asylum.